John William Fenton

-John William Fenton (12 March 1828 – 28 April 1890) was an Irish musician of Scottish descent and the leader of a military band in Japan at the start of the Meiji period.
+John William Fenton (12 March 1828 – 28 April 1890) was an Irish musician of Scottish and English descent and the leader of a military band in Japan at the start of the Meiji period.
 He is considered "the first bandmaster in Japan" and "the father of band music in Japan."
 Fenton is best known for having initiated the process through which Kimi ga yo came to be accepted as the national anthem of Japan.

 Fenton is considered Irish because he was born in Kinsale, County Cork, in Ireland in 1828.
 He may also be considered Scottish because his father John Fenton (1790–1833) was born in Brechin, and because he lived in Montrose around 1881.
 His mother, Judith Towers, was probably English.
-Journalistic writing on Fenton typically considers him a Briton.

 Bandmaster in Japan

 Fenton, bandmaster of Britain's 10th Regiment of Foot, 1st Battalion, arrived in Japan in 1868.
 The regiment had been sent to protect the small foreign community in Yokohama during the transitional period at the end of the Tokugawa shogunate and the early years of the Meiji restoration.

 Japanese naval cadets overheard the brass band rehearsing; and they persuaded Fenton to become their instructor.
 The central band of the Japanese Maritime Self-Defense Force traditionally considers this first group of cadet musicians as the earliest of Japan's naval bands.
 In due course, Fenton ordered instruments from London for his Japanese students.

 When Fenton's battalion left Japan in 1871, he remained for an additional six years as a bandmaster with the newly formed Japanese navy and then the band of the imperial court.